What Is Plasma?

 Plasma's importance to your health

 If you want to donate plasma to help others in need, you will go through a screening process beforehand to make sure your blood is healthy and safe.
-If you qualify as a plasma donor, you'll spend an about an hour and a half at a clinic on every subsequent visit.
+If you qualify as a plasma donor, you'll spend about an hour and a half at a clinic on every follow-up visit.

-People may donate plasma up to twice in a seven-day period.
 At noncommercial donation sites, people can donate plasma every 28 days, up to 13 times a year.
 To learn more about donating blood, visit the American Red Cross website.